 Black salt (which is actually reddish gray), available at Indian food stores, is highly mineralised, and has a distinctive flavour that’s quite different from sea salt or table salt.
 Use in small quantities.
 It has a strongly mineralised aroma as well as taste.

-- Chaat Masala can be used to spice up many snacks, salads, fruit salads, fruit juices, and some curries.
+- Chaat Masala can be used to spice up many snacks, salads, fruit salads, and fruit juices.

 - Add it to roasted nuts, yoghurt and yoghurt dishes.